apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-zk.md

 The above command executes the helper script which invokes the *WikipediaZkLocalApplication* main class with the appropriate job configurations as command line arguments.
 The main class is an application wrapper that initializes the application and passes it to the local runner for execution.
 It is blocking and waits for the *LocalApplicationRunner* to finish.

-To run your own application using zookeeper deployment model, you would need something similar to *WikipediaZkLocalApplication* class that initializes your application and uses the *LocalApplicationRunner* to run it.
+To run your own application using ZooKeeper deployment model, you would need something similar to *WikipediaZkLocalApplication* class that initializes your application and uses the *LocalApplicationRunner* to run it.
 To learn more about the internals checkout [deployment-models](/startup/preview/) documentation and the [configurations](/learn/documentation/{{site.version}}/jobs/configuration-table.html) table.

 Getting back to our example, the application consumes a feed of real-time edits from Wikipedia, and produces them to a Kafka topic called "wikipedia-stats".
 Give the job a minute to startup, and then tail the Kafka topic.
 To do so, run the following command: